Project-Shards/shards-build-definitions/README.md

 Some boot notes:
 - The first boot may take a while due to repart having to partition the disk
-- Login will fail, switch to tty 9 and run `passwd` to set a root password
+- The default password for the user `lain` is `lain`, if login doesn't work switch to the root tty with ctrl+alt+f9 and run `passwd lain` to change the password, ctrl+alt+f1 will go back to the login screen
 - It will prompt you for an encryption password during boot, the password is `meowzers` (you can change it in `includes.container/cleanup/geninitramfs/modules/50-repart/gen-recovery-key.sh`)

 # licensing